Easter Sale -25% OFF Daysy, Lady-Comp, Teena

 If the egg is fertilized, it nests in the lining of the uterus about a week after fertilization, the corpus luteum remains intact and continues to produce progesterone.

-Daysy shows can indicate a potential pregnancy.
-You can recognize the prediction either in the DaysyDay app or directly on the device.
-Daysy recognizes a potential pregnancy based on a constantly elevated basal body temperature that remains at a consistently high level of around 37° Celsius for more than 18 days.
+Daysy and Lady-Comp can indicate a potential pregnancy.
+You can recognize the prediction either in the DaysyDay app or directly on the Lady-Comp device.
+The devices recognize a potential pregnancy based on a constantly elevated basal body temperature that remains at a consistently high level of around 37° Celsius for more than 18 days.

 If fertilization does not take place, the hormone level of progesterone drops again and the unfertilized egg is rejected.